Freeports

 Back to top

-The introduction of Freeports in the UK will create new opportunities, especially for businesses with an import/export orientation.
-In reality, businesses across shipping, logistics, manufacturing, real estate and construction and many other industries will be able to take advantage of the new regulations and incentives.
-By boosting trade, jobs, and investment across a number of sites, Freeports can also become hotbeds for innovative companies.
+The introduction of Freeports in the UK has created new opportunities, especially for businesses with an import/export orientation.
+In reality, businesses across shipping, logistics, manufacturing, real estate and construction and many other industries will be able to take advantage of the new regulations and incentives

-However, we are still in the early stages of development of the Freeports initiative so you may find it difficult to understand the potential opportunities that Freeports may offer.
-This is where we can help.
+If you would like to better understand the potential opportunities that Freeports may offer, we can help.
 We are on-hand to advise and support businesses that want to make the most of Freeports.

-Whether you are looking to relocate into a Freeport, trying to assess the potential impact on your business or looking for investment opportunities, we can help you make the right decisions.
+Whether you are looking to relocate into a Freeport or looking for investment opportunities, we can help you make the right decisions.
 Our tax teams have significant experience in advising on issues relevant to Freeports such as customs duty, VAT and other indirect taxes, employment taxes and direct taxation.
 We work with teams of dedicated sector experts who are already working with businesses in your industry and who understand the particular opportunities and challenges you are facing.

 Get in touch